Distance: 10 miles

 Continuing in the chilly weather, we stopped in at the Patterdale Hotel to have much needed cups of soup and hot tea.
 On a warm day I am sure that one could enjoy stretching out on the lawn to relax after a strenuous hike up any of the neighboring mountains.

-Once we were warm and fed, we proceeded on to our B&B,
+Once we were warmed and fed, we proceeded on to our B&B,

 We had hoped to stay in the B&B’s guest rooms in the main farmhouse, but these were not available; therefore, we were directed to the newly remodeled, very cozy bunkhouse.